 I mentioned earlier the unique selling proposition of your business.
 This is often abbreviated to ‘USP’.

 There is some debate as to whether it is possible to have a USP.
 The thinking here is around whether selling propositions are truly genuine.
-Something that is unique can only be unique.
+Something that is unique can only be unique, it is argued.
 It cannot be somewhat unique or quite unique.
 It is unique, or it isn’t.
+The prevailing question here is, which of us can honestly claim our business, our products and services are wholly unique?

-Personally, I believe it is possible to have a USP and my belief is based purely upon the brand story that is associated with a product or service, if not the product or service itself.
+Personally, I believe it is possible to have a USP and my belief is based purely upon the brand story that is associated with a business, a product or service.
 What makes your business brand unique is you!

 Your slogan will play a leading role in how your business brand will resonate, develop allegiance and be remembered.
 It will also carry the all-important USP thus making your brand different.